 // Data is ALREADY compressed in memory

-uint32_t value = data[0]; // Decodes from compressed form
+uint32_t value = data[0]; // Decodes from compressed form on access

 // Write to disk?
-Zero copy!
+Zero copy.

 write(fd, data.bytes().data(), data.bytes().size());